 If you want an account that allows you to withdraw money when you need it and replace it in the same year without eating into your annual ISA allowance, then a flexible ISA is a great option for you.
 ISAs and flexible ISAs allow savers the potential to earn stronger returns than traditional savings accounts, so they’re a great option for people looking to make the most out of their savings.

 There are lots of ISA providers available to choose from including Willis Owen who offer their customers stocks and shares ISA with a good wide range of investment choices.
+You should try swing trading, whether you’re an experienced day trader looking to switch to something new and interesting or you’re completely new to the world of investing.
+You can learn swing trading basics on your own time at VectorVest.

 Make Money on Your Current Account